Construction Identification and Disambiguation Using BERT: A Case Study of NPN: Dataset

 \ex.
 Then there's the problem of sticking plastic to plastic.

 \ex.
 In Rome largesse was doled out by individuals to individuals.

 \ex.
 I don't have time to time travel ...

-These cases are not instances of the N\textit{to}N construction, but they do provide a set of negative examples which we can use to probe the model's ability to recognize true N\textit{to}N constructions.
+We do not consider such cases to be examples of the N\textit{to}N construction because the surface pattern of Noun + Preposition + Noun clearly arises from a different syntactic context (e.g.~a verb licensing a direct object and a PP modifier).
+Furthermore, the meanings of these examples do not evoke the unique semantics that accompany the N\textit{to}N construction.
+While these cases are not instances of the N\textit{to}N construction, they do provide a set of negative examples which we can use to probe the model's ability to recognize true N\textit{to}N constructions.
 Throughout this paper, we refer to this set of examples as instances of the N\textit{to}N \textit{distractors}, since we test of if the model is ``distracted'' by the shallow similarity of the examples to the NPN construction.
 We refer to true examples of N\textit{to}N as instances of the N\textit{to}N \textit{construction}.
 Since these N\textit{to}N examples exhibit the same surface form as the N\textit{to}N \textit{construction}, we consider them to be near minimal pairs, following \citet{Weissweiler_Hofmann_Köksal_Schütze_2022} who extract near minimal pairs from corpus data based on part-of-speech patterns.
-While these sentences inevitably contain more lexical biases than a true minimal pair dataset, they are completely natural, and provide a good comparison point for a construction where creating true minimal pairs is otherwise difficult (similar to the struggles of \citet{Weissweiler_Hofmann_Köksal_Schütze_2022} regarding the Comparative Correlative construction).
+While these sentences inevitably contain more lexical biases than a true minimal pair dataset, they are completely natural, and provide a good comparison point for a construction where creating true minimal pairs is otherwise difficult (because there is no obvious minimal change that can be made to result in a grammatical sentence that is not an example of the construction, similar to the struggles of \citet{Weissweiler_Hofmann_Köksal_Schütze_2022} regarding the Comparative Correlative construction).
 In total, we collect 456 total instances of N\textit{to}N \textit{distractors} from COCA.